 The feed conversion ratio calculator, or the FCR calculator, is a valuable tool to determine the amount of feed needed to get an animal to a specific weight, compare the feed conversion yield for various feeds, and estimate the cost of raising an animal.

 Anyone can use this tool, whether you're a farmer 🤠 interested in animal husbandry, such as beef feed conversion, or you're merely interested in estimating how long it'll take your cat or goldfish to grow to a certain weight.
 Finding the feed conversion ratio, or feed conversion rate, is an essential metric when budgeting feed cost as it helps you evaluate how well an animal utilizes the feed it consumes.
 Hence, it's a great tool to analyze your swine feed conversion, the feed conversion ratio for beef cattle or a cattle feed to weight gain ratio, or to deduce the FCR calculation formula in poultry.

-This article will explain the FCR meaning as relationship between the amount of food fed and animal's growth and productivity.
+This article will explain the FCR meaning as a relationship between the amount of food fed and animal's growth and productivity.
 This will help you understand feed conversion and how to raise animals efficiently.
-If you're interested in evaluating your agribusiness's profitability, then you may want to check out the margin calculator and the margin of safety calculator.
-They are crucial tools to assess your animal production cycle's profitability 💰.
-Also check out the plant population calculator for planning your pasture.
+If you're interested in evaluating your agribusiness's profitability, then you may want to check out the margin calculator.
+It's a crucial tool to assess your animal production cycle's profitability 💰.
+Also, check out the plant population calculator calculator for planning your pasture.

 What is the feed conversion ratio?
 FCR meaning